pingcap/docs/tidb-cloud/tidb-cloud-auditing.md

 #### Step 2.
 Configure Amazon S3 access

-1. Get the Account ID and the External ID of the TiDB cluster that you want to enable audit logging.
+1. Get the TiDB Cloud Account ID and the External ID of the TiDB cluster that you want to enable audit logging.

     1. In the TiDB Cloud console, navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page of your project.